Adamjee Haji Dawood: Death and legacy

-Once Pakistan was created, Dawood and his sons established businesses in both East (now Bangladesh) & West Pakistan.
+Once Pakistan was created, Dawood and his sons established businesses in both East Pakistan (now Bangladesh) and West Pakistan.
 Following financial difficulties in Pakistan in January 1948, Jinnah invited him to participate in the establishment of the State Bank of Pakistan, it was during this meeting that he suffered a heart attack and later died on the night of 27 January 1948.
 The founder of Pakistan, Muhammad Ali Jinnah stated on his death that his death would leave a vacuum in Muslim business community which would be hard to fill.
 Jinnah called it a "National Loss" to Pakistan and said that Adamjee Haji Dawood was a loyal Muslim and had rendered great service in our struggle for Pakistan.

 On 27 August 1947, Mohammad Ali Jinnah's finance team approached Adamjee Dawood for help because India had not released the share of funds due to Pakistan.
 So the newly created country Pakistan was in financial trouble.
 Adamjee Haji Dawood wrote a 'blank cheque' secured against all his industrial assets and personal wealth which enabled the country to handle its financial crisis successfully.